Essendon Football Club: Dick Reynolds years (1933–1960)

 The Dons sustained numerous injuries in the preliminary final, and the selectors sprang a surprise on Grand Final day by naming the officially retired Dick Reynolds as 20th man.
 Reynolds was powerless to prevent the inevitable; although leading at half-time, Geelong kicked five goals to Essendon's two points in the third quarter to set up victory by 11 points.

-Essendon slumped to 8th in 1952, but Coleman was in blistering form, managing 103 goals for the year.
-Hugh Buggy noted in The Argus: "It was the wettest season for twenty-two years and Coleman showed that since the war he was without peer in the art of goal kicking".
+Essendon slumped to 8th in 1952, but Coleman was in strong form, managing 103 goals for the year.

 Two seasons later, Coleman's career was ended after he dislocated a knee during the Round 8 clash with the North Melbourne Football Club at Essendon.
-Aged just 25, he had kicked 537 goals in only 98 VFL games in what was generally a fairly low-scoring period for the game.
-His meteoric rise and fall were clearly the stuff of legend, and few (if any) players, either before or since, have had such an immense impact over so brief a period.
+Aged just 25, he had kicked 537 goals in only 98 VFL games.

-According to Alf Brown, football writer for The Herald:

-(Coleman) had all football's gifts.
-He was courageous, a long, straight kick, he had a shrewd football brain and, above all, he was a spectacular, thrilling mark.

-Somewhat more colourfully, R.S.
-Whittington suggested:

-"Had he been a trapeze artist in a strolling circus, Coleman could have dispensed with the trapeze".

-Without Coleman, Essendon's fortunes plummeted, and there were to be no further premierships in the 1950s.
-The nearest miss came in 1957 when the Bombers (as they were popularly known by this time) earned premiership favouritism after a superb 16-point Second Semi-Final defeat of Melbourne—only to lose by over 10 goals against the same side a fortnight later.

-1959 saw another grand final loss to Melbourne, this time by 37 points, but the fact that the average age of the Essendon side was only 22 was seen as providing considerable cause for optimism.
-However, it was to take another three years, and a change of coach, before the team's obvious potential was translated into tangible success.
+Following Coleman's career-ending knee injury, Essendon won no further premierships in the 1950s.
+In 1957, Essendon defeated Melbourne by 16 points in the Second Semi-Final, but lost the grand final to Melbourne by 61 points.

+The 1959 season ended with a 37-point grand final loss to Melbourne.
+Essendon would win their next premiership three years later in 1962.